ExtensityAI/symbolicai/README.md

 ### CLIP Engine

 To perform text-based image few-shot classification we use `CLIP`.
-This implementation is very experimental and does not conceptually fully integrate the way we intend it, since the embeddings of CLIP and GPT-3 do not yet aline.
-This is an open problem for future research.
-The following example shows how to classify the image of our generate cat from above and return the results as an array of probabilities:
+This implementation is very experimental and does not conceptually fully integrate the way we intend it, since the embeddings of CLIP and GPT-3 are not aligned, i.e. embeddings of the same word are not identical for these two models.
+Aligning them is an open problem for future research.
+The following example shows how to classify the image of our generated cat from above and return the results as an array of probabilities:

 ```python
 expr = Expression()